Yoast/wordpress-seo/readme.txt

 Other:

-* Adds an alert to the Google Preview modal informing users about the future removal of that modal in favor of the new post settings modal.
 * Adds the `wpseo_sitemap_index_links` filter to enable adding links to the sitemap index.
 Props to [Joseph Paul](https://github.com/jsphpl).
 * Slightly rearranges the order of items in the Yoast SEO sidebar.